sambett/k8s-launcher/README.md

 ansible-playbook -i inventory/hosts.yml site.yml
 ```

-Edit `inventory/hosts.yml` and `group_vars/all.yml` in each project to match your environment.
+Edit `inventory/hosts.yml` and `group_vars/all.yml` in each project to match
+your environment.

 ---

 ## Authors

 Sam Bettaieb · Selma
 Final-year engineering thesis (PFE) — on-premise AI Workbench as a Service
+EOF